tomasherceg/dotvvm-docs/Pages/basics-control-properties-and-attributes.md

 You can see that the `class` attribute has been added to the output, and the `placeholder` attribute was translated to Knockout JS `attr` binding.

+> DotVVM allows to compose multiple CSS classes or inline styles on one element.
+See [Class Attribute](/docs/tutorials/basic-class-attribute/{branch}) for more information.

 ### Form Controls

 DotVVM also adds a property `FormControls.Enabled` which can enabled or disable all form controls in the element.
 The controls may override this property by setting their own `Enabled` property.